hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_meteor_shower_with_bright_streaks__a687fcef-5657-4e8b-8a37-e7839d797d0e-0_2.content.md

 ## Contact Us

 We value your feedback and welcome any questions or comments you may have.
-Please feel free to contact us at [email protected] or follow us on Twitter @stargazewebsite.
+Please feel free to contact us at me@pavolhejny.com or follow us on Twitter @stargazewebsite.

 Thank you for visiting Stargaze.
 Happy stargazing!